zero-radiance/zero-radiance.github.io/_source_/content/post/collision-coefficients.md

 - the *edge condition* says that the amount of electromagnetic energy stored near an edge must be finite even if the magnitude of the field at the edge becomes infinite;

-- the [Sommerfeld radiation condition](https://en.wikipedia.org/wiki/Sommerfeld_radiation_condition) prohibits the existence of sinks collecting an infinite amount of energy arriving from infinity - these sinks must be sources instead.
+- the [Sommerfeld radiation condition](https://en.wikipedia.org/wiki/Sommerfeld_radiation_condition) prohibits the existence of sinks collecting an infinite amount of energy arriving from infinity - these "infinite" sinks must be "finite" sources instead.

 We take the Maxwell equations as axioms, and use them as a foundation on which we base the theory presented in the following sections.